Albertus Magnus College: we have faith in your future.

 We are a Catholic college in the Dominican tradition.
 An Albertus education is built on the four pillars of the Dominican charism: study, prayer, community, and service.

 The College believes that training in the liberal arts is excellent preparation for life and offers the groundwork for a multitude of professions.
-A survey of recent graduates found that 95% of 2016 undergraduates were employed or in graduate school six months after graduation.
-Popular majors at Albertus include Art Therapy, Business, Criminal Justice, Communications, Education, Psychology, and Sociology.
+A survey of recent graduates found that 96% of 2017 undergraduates were employed or in graduate school six months after graduation.
+Popular majors at Albertus include Art Therapy, Business, Communications, Criminal Justice, Education, Psychology, and Sociology.

 Albertus Magnus College is small by design, personal in nature, and ready to talk to you about choosing your academic home.
 Campus tours and class observations are encouraged.